 10. Four Seasons Boston, One Dalton Street

-One of the most impressive new Four Seasons hotel in North America is the Four Seasons Boston, One Dalton Street in Boston.
+One of North America’s most impressive new Four Seasons hotels is the Four Seasons Boston, One Dalton Street in Boston.
 This is the second and best Four Seasons hotel in the city and is located in the heart of the chic Back Bay neighborhood, just steps from Symphony Hall, Newbury Street, Copley Plaza, Fenway Park, and so much more.
 It is also just 15 minutes from Logan International Airport.

 Interestingly, if you are traveling with your family, you may prefer the prices at the original Four Seasons Boston.
-The rooms at this hotel house two double beds and 2 adults and 2 children, whereas you need to book a suite at the Four Seasons Boston, One Dalton Street if you want it to fit a 4-person family.
+The rooms at this hotel house two double beds and two adults and two children, whereas you need to book a suite at the Four Seasons Boston, One Dalton Street if you want it to fit a 4-person family.

 Here are some more of the best Four Seasons resorts in the world that we have reviewed: